yoavain/screwzira-subtitle-downloader/README.md

 <details><summary>Log</summary>
 <p>
-Log file is located under the %ProgramData%\Screwzira-Downloader folder.<br>
+Log file is located under the %ProgramData%\Ktuvit-Downloader folder.<br>
  * You can use it to find a reason for why subtitles that are available in the website, are not being downloaded<br>

 </p>